sanjanacheerla/passel_public/README.md

 Hosting is typically expensive, there are multiple ways to host for free.
 You can either use the method I describe below or another one you find online.
 For this method you need a credit card, but you will not be charged anything, it is only used for verifying your heroku account.

 Using Heroku to host your bot is complicated.
-You will need to use the command line/terminal feature on your laptop to use this.
+You will need to use the command line/terminal feature on your laptop or computer to use this.
 If you need help reach out or allow an expereinced member of your team to do this.

 ### Hosting the bot